JunghwanRo/log/README.md

 # To be DONE

-Check IsaacLab action examples. \
+Check Gym spaces for the action space. \
 Check if set_mass function works in GPU pipeline. \
 Divide Squid into upper/lower body. \
 Implement jet propulsion. (+ add water_tank as an observation). \